Ventura Car Accidents Curbed By Red-Light Cameras

-Like most cities with populations over 100,000, Ventura, California, was faced with a rising tide of car accidents.
-Statistics culled by the National Highway Traffic Safety Administration indicated that the city had seen 25 fatal car accidents between 2001 and 2003.
+Like most California cities with populations over 100,000, Ventura was faced with a rising tide of car accidents including fatal car accidents.
 Deciding it had had enough, Ventura installed red-light cameras at 17 different intersections.
 The move paid off.
 Red-light running accidents at those crossroads fell by 80 percent, and red-light running crashes citywide dropped 29 percent.

-"Red-light cameras can be a significant deterrent when correctly administered," said nationally recognized car accident attorney John Bisnar.
+"Red-light cameras can be a significant deterrent when correctly administered," said nationally recognized car accident lawyer John Bisnar.

 These tragedies added to the troubling car accidents witnessed by the city in 2006.
 According to the California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS), Ventura car accidents resulted in eight deaths and 457 injuries.
 DUI accidents ended in four fatalities and 66 injuries.
 Three pedestrians were killed and 27 were injured in traffic accidents.
 And motorcycle accidents resulted in 15 injuries.